storacha/learnyouw3up/problems/1-space-out/problem.md

 await space.createRecovery(myAccount.did())
 ```

-Finally, save the space and logged its DID, for verification:
+Finally, save the space and log its DID, for verification:

 ```js
 await space.save()